gameserverapp/Platform/Documentation/docs/dashboard/automate_tasks/getting_started.md

   - Player voted [X] times [since]
   - New review posted
 - Report
-  - New report created
+  - New report created (any or specific type)
-  - Report closed
+  - Report closed (any or specific type)
 - Game server
   - Game server comes online